kimbilaontoast/kimbilaontoast.github.io/_posts/2024-08-1-noise-and-signal.md

 At some point you have to stop searching, and face it.
 I think you feel that death rattle closing in.

 The Western mind is a disease.
-You’ve tricked me into thinking it worthwhile, haven’t you?
+You’ve tricked me into thinking it worthwhile.
-You’re the chimerical pied-piper leading me on away from my heart and into the loop of shimmering opinion, barking through my teeth when I don’t know a thing.
+You’re the chimerical pied-piper leading me on, away from my heart and into the loop of shimmering opinion, barking through my teeth when I don’t know a thing.

 Meditation is more important than anything that you’re doing.
 It’s obscene, this refusal to simply do what is said.
 To walk, to sit, be still.